KyleRego/KyleRego.github.io/collections/_physics_notes/how-to-solve-physics-problems-with-dimensional-analysis.markdown

 $$ d = x_{f} = \frac{\sqrt 2}{2} v \frac{\sqrt 2}{g} v \\
   \rightarrow d = \frac{v^2}{g} $$

-This is a nice special case of the general solution which would treat the angle, which was 45 degrees in this case, generally.
+This is a nice special case of the general solution which would treat the angle generally.

-# Solution using dimensional analysis
+## Solution using dimensional analysis

-To solve the problem using the dimensional analysis, just think about the units.
+To solve the problem using dimensional analysis, just think about the units.
 The solution $$ d $$ has units of length and it will be a function of $$ v $$, $$ g $$, and $$ \theta $$, which have units of length/time, length/time$$^2$$, and angular units (technically a ratio of lengths, and thus unitless) respectively.
 The units on the right-hand side and left-hand side of the solution must be equal.
 This is only satisfied by:

 $$ d = \alpha(\theta)\frac{v^2}{g} $$